sirinartk/LindaX-Wallet/README.md

 ## Help and troubleshooting

-In order to get help regarding Mist or Ethereum Wallet:
+In order to get help regarding Mist or LindaX Wallet:

 1. Please check the [Mist troubleshooting guide](https://github.com/ethereum/mist/wiki).
 1. Go to our [Gitter channel](https://gitter.im/ethereum/mist) to connect with the community for instant help.